shannonturner/pycon-2018-proposal/README.md

 ## Outline
 1. **Know your audience** (8 minutes)
     * **Connect with your audience.** Why should they listen to you?
 What can you offer them?
+    * **What are their motivations?** Knowing why your audience wants to learn can help you tailor your lesson.
     * **Empathize with your audience.** What is their level of understanding?
 Don't assume.
     * **Don't make anyone feel "less than".** Nobody likes being talked down to.
     * **Remove distractions.** What might get in the way of learning?